a_skyline2

 1896

 Building was commenced by Walton and completed by Liverpool School Board.
-Only 987 pupils in 1900 - quite small for the time!
-Now a large school, after separate infant and junior schools amalgamated into a brand new building.
+There were only 987 pupils in 1900 - quite small for the time!
+By 1903 attendance had risen to 1,056.
+Longmoor is now one of Liverpool’s largest schools, after separate infant and junior schools amalgamated into a brand new building in about 2002.

 Loraine St